 The College assists students with course and educational planning decisions through any of the Advising & Testing centers.

-To enroll in college-level coursework, students must demonstrate college readiness.
-College readiness may be satisfied by meeting any of the following requirements:
+To enroll in college-level coursework without a co-requisite college-prep, students must demonstrate College Reading & Writing Literacy, College Quantitative Literacy, and/or College Algebraic Literacy.
+College Literacy may be satisfied by meeting any of the following requirements:

 - Graduated from high school within the last 2 years;

-- For English: completed Junior year English with a “B” or better both semesters
+For College Reading & Writing Literacy: completed Junior year English with a “B” or better both semesters

-- For College Algebra: completed high school Pre-Calculus or higher with a “B” or better within the last 18 months
+For College Algebraic Literacy: completed high school Pre-Calculus or higher with a “B” or better within the last 18 months

 - Have successfully completed necessary remedial courses in English and/or Mathematics at another Colorado Community College.

-If you meet one or more of the requirements above, please bring your supporting documentation (unofficial transcripts are okay for this purpose) into an Advising & Testing center at any campus.
-You may also scan and email them to firstname.lastname@example.org or upload through this form ppcc.edu/l/academic-history.
+If you meet one or more of the requirements above, please scan and email your supporting documents to email@example.com or upload through this form ppcc.edu/l/academic-history.
 To officially transfer your prior college credits to PPCC, you will also need to submit official transcripts to the PPCC Records department.

-Students may choose to enroll in college-preparatory coursework if they cannot demonstrate college-readiness.
+Students may choose to enroll in college-level coursework if they cannot demonstrate college-readiness.
 Advising & Testing can recommend the college-preparatory coursework for your degree or certificate program.

-Students who wish to enroll in college-level coursework without evidence of college-readiness may take a placement test in any of our Advising & Testing centers.
+Students who wish to enroll in college-level coursework without evidence of College Reading & Writing Literacy, College Quantitative Literacy, and/or College Algebraic Literacy may take a placement test in any of our Advising & Testing centers.
 For information on how to complete placement testing: ppcc.edu/testing-center.